College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > History Major and Minor

-The department has established learning goals for its major curriculum.
+The History Department has established learning outcomes for its major curriculum.
 Upon completion of the history major, students can:

-There are four concentrations within the history (HST) major: standard, pre-law, public history, and secondary education.
-Each of the four concentrations requires students to take a total of 15 courses (or 60 credit hours).
+There are three concentrations within the history (HST) major: standard, pre-law, and public history.
+Each of the three concentrations requires students to take a total of 15 courses (or 60 credit hours).

 For more information about individual concentrations, please visit the course catalog.